AnthonyCalandra/modern-cpp-features/CONTRIBUTING.md

 #### Instructions
 * Make sure the feature is in the correct C++ version file (i.e. CPP11.md, etc.).
 * Make sure you've added the feature to the table of contents.
-* Note: Please don't make changes to README.md itself -- the changes in the individual markdown files are all added to the README automatically.

 ## Goals
 My goal for this cheatsheet is to prefer conciseness over absolute completeness.
 Examples of features should be minimal: if an example is overly complicated, large, or is more of an obscure usage of the feature then it will most likely be rejected in review.
 The reason for this goal is to teach users what the most popular uses of these features will be, and for a more thorough investigation, to learn about those from external C++ resources.